shlomi1993/shlomi1993/README.md

 In my page you can find repositories on topics:

+:desktop_computer: Desktop Application

 :spider_web: Web Application

 :iphone: Mobile Application

-:desktop_computer: Desktop Application

-:globe_with_meridians: Networks
+:globe_with_meridians: Computer Networks

 :dizzy:	Design Patterns

 :minidisc: Computer Structures

-:robot:	Artificial Intelligence and Machine Learning
+:robot:	Artificial Intelligence, Machine Learning and Robotics

 And more...